 The quality isn't just reserved for the large names, however: in the slightly smaller print we've got such multi-genre gold as Arca, Jorja Smith, Superorganism, Abra, Mount Kimbie, The Internet, and Jay Som, and Primavera's always-strong electronic music offering hasn't faltered this year either, with a special Four Tet-curated section, a six-hour set from Floating Points, and a great deal more for the heads.

-Anyway, now that you're properly tempted (if you don't have a Skyscanner tab open right now what are you even doing?), the info you need is that Primavera Sound 2018 takes place at Barcelona's Parc del Fòrum from 30 May until 2 June.
-See you down the front – mine's a Fanta Limón.
+Anyway, now that you're properly tempted (if you don't have a Skyscanner tab open right now what are you even doing?), the info you need is that Primavera Sound 2018 takes place at Barcelona's Parc del Fòrum from May 30 until June 2.
+See you down the front—mine's a Fanta Limón.

 Follow Lauren on Twitter.